Touchstone Talks: Ep 3 - What's Your Number?

 Right.

-So, that in the backdrop, in
+So, that as in

-and of itself,
+a backdrop in and of itself,

-the main reason why people leave
+the main reason why people

-one advisor to the next is service
+advisor to the next is service, right?

-makes sense, feel that they're getting
+They don't feel that they're getting

 the value of what they're paying for.